sottlmarek/DevSecOps/README.md

 ## SAST

-Static code review tools working with source code and looking for known patterns and relationships of methods, variables, classes and libraries.
-SAST works with the raw code and usually not with build packages.
+Static code review tools work with source code and look for known patterns and relationships of methods, variables, classes and libraries.
+SAST works with raw code and usually not with built packages.

 | Name | URL | Description | Meta |
 | :---------- | :---------- | :---------- | :----------: |